ManyKaufmann/gencg_2021/Journal/Day 04.md

 ### Hot Wire

-GOAL: Create stunning art TOGETHER.
+GOAL: Create TOGETHER.

+OPTION ONE:
+Create together something.

+OPITON TWO:
 PlayerOne(Keyboard): Controll the lines with the arrow keyboard.
 PlayerTwo(Mouse): Follow PlayerOne's line with the mouse as good as possible.
 Extended: PlayerTwo with mouse goes first and PlayerOne follows.